Glyphosate in Water

 Glyphosate is extremely soluble in water, and it can persist for up to 170 days in low-light conditions and over 300 days in dark conditions, such as would be found with groundwater.
 So when glyphosate does make it into the water supply, it tends to remain there for significant amounts of time.
 This long persistence makes it more likely for humans and animals to ingest glyphosate in their drinking water.

-Some people may wonder if there is glyphosate in bottled water.
-The answer is that there can be.
-The Campiche, Mexico, study mentioned above reported that glyphosate residues had appeared in bottled drinking water.
+Glyphosate may also be present in bottled water.
+A 2017 study in Campeche, Mexico, found high levels of glyphosate in bottled water, indicating excessive agricultural use of the chemical.
 Almost all the bottled water samples in this study exceeded the recommended amount of glyphosate for human consumption set forth by the European Union.
 And even in the United States, many types of bottled water are merely packaged tap water.

 What's the Acceptable Level of Glyphosate?

 In the United States, glyphosate is covered under the Safe Drinking Water Act.
-The maximum level of glyphosate allowed in drinking water by this federal law is 700 parts per billion
+The maximum level of glyphosate allowed in drinking water by this federal law is 700 parts per billion.
+However, concern about glyphosate levels in drinking water has increased over the years, and the scientific community has not reached a consensus on the chemical's level of toxicity.

 Different states may also have different, stricter maximum levels of glyphosate.
 Minnesota, for instance, recommends glyphosate levels of less than 500 parts per billion.
 Check with your state to see what local recommendations or regulations are in place.